 - prolonged visual tasks, such as reading or using a computer

 People with eyestrain headaches should see an eye doctor for an eye test.
 If defective eyesight is the cause, a person may require glasses or contact lenses.

 People can also take certain steps to minimize eyestrain.
 These include:

 - taking regular breaks from visually demanding tasks

 - practicing good posture when sitting at a desk

 - stretching the neck, arms, and back regularly

 - using an anti-glare filter for computer screens

-Cluster headaches are rare and can be extremely painful.
-Pain is typically felt on one side of the head, often around the eye, temple, or forehead.
+Cluster headaches are rare but can be extremely painful.
+A person will typically feel pain on one side of the head, often around the eye, temple, or forehead.